brodieaustin/avalon-novel/index.markdown

 "Well the forgeries are getting better and better.
 It's a fine job whoever produced this."

 Her father stood up tall, as if offended by the suggestion that this invitation was fake, "I would never.
 Do you know who I am?
-I have served as the Chief Recorder for well over twenty years.
-I served the king's father before that."
+I served the king's father as the Chief Recorder for well over twenty years.
+I have continued to loyally serve our new ruler as well."

 The guard scratched his beard, "That all might be so, or just a convincing cover story, but unless you're in the log, I'm not authorized to let you in."